 Address: Plaza Mayor

 Getting there: metro Sol (L1, L2 and L3)

-Opening hours: 24h everyday
+Opening hours: 24h every day

 It is a charming square in the heart of old Madrid, in the past it was an important location for markets and local commerce.
 Surrounded by residential buildings the square has 9 entrances and some restaurants and cafes where you can sit, drink a “caña” (traditional small glass of beer) and watch people getting around.
-Sip a beer at Plaza Mayor is one on the must things to do in Madrid.
+Sip a beer at Plaza Mayor is one of the must things to do in Madrid.
 Enjoy it!

 Address: Plaza de Cibeles